open-component-model/ocm/examples/lib/contexts.md

-- `download`: Handlers understanding dedicated artifact and mime types capable to provide then as filesystem content consumable by their native tool set, for example Helm charts.
+- `download`: Handlers understanding dedicated artifact and mime types capable to provide then as filesystem content consumable by their native toolset, for example Helm charts.

 - `labels`: The handling of predefined label content.
 - `valuemergehandler`: Merge algorithms used to support the merge